-Pay or compensation discrimination occurs when employees performing similar work do not receive similar remuneration.
-Pay discrimination also occurs when a pay differential has an illegitimate basis such as race or sex.
-Pay discrimination based on an employee's membership in a protected category like race, disability, or sex, is prohibited by antidiscrimination laws.
-Relevant laws include Title VII, the ADA and ADEA, state antidiscrimination laws, and the Equal Pay Act which specifically addresses pay discrimination on the basis of sex.
+Pay or compensation discrimination occurs when employees performing similar work do not receive similar pay.
+Pay discrimination also occurs when a difference in pay has an unlawful basis such as race or sex.
+Pay discrimination based on an employee's membership in a protected category like race, disability, or sex, is prohibited by anti-discrimination laws.
+Relevant laws include Title VII, the ADA and ADEA, state anti-discrimination laws, and the Equal Pay Act which specifically addresses pay discrimination based on sex.
 This page will explain pay or compensation discrimination in more detail.

-Pay discrimination (also known as compensation discrimination) occurs when employees performing otherwise substantially equal work do not receive the same pay, or remuneration, for their effort.
+Pay/compensation discrimination occurs when employees performing substantially equal work do not receive the same pay for their work.
 It is job content and not job titles that determine whether or not jobs are substantially equal.
 Federal law looks to see that individuals performing jobs that require substantially equal skill, effort, responsibility, and under similar working conditions are compensated equally for their time.
-Discrimination can occur due to sex or race for example; federal law prohibits pay discrimination in both of these situations.
-All forms of pay are covered by law, including salary, overtime pay, bonuses, stock options, profit sharing and bonus plans, life insurance, vacation and holiday pay, cleaning or gasoline allowances, hotel accommodations, reimbursement for travel expenses, and benefits.
+Discrimination can occur due to sex or race, which are both prohibited under federal law.
+All forms of pay are covered by the law, including salary, overtime pay, bonuses, stock options, profit sharing and bonus plans, life insurance, vacation and holiday pay, cleaning or gasoline allowances, hotel accommodations, reimbursement for travel expenses, and benefits.

-The law looks to a number of factors when determining whether or not pay or compensation discrimination has occurred.
-Each of these factors is summarized below and each category of the analysis must be substantially similar in order for a plaintiff to successfully bring a claim based upon pay or compensation discrimination:
+The law looks to many factors when determining whether or not pay/compensation discrimination has occurred.
+Each of these factors is summarized in categories below:

-Title VII, ADEA, and ADA prohibit compensation discrimination on the basis of race, color, religion, sex, national origin, age, or disability.
-Unlike the EPA, there is no requirement that the claimants job be substantially equal to that of higher paid person outside the claimant’s protected class, nor do these statutes require the claimant to work in the same establishment as a comparator.
+Title VII, ADEA, and ADA prohibit compensation discrimination based on race, color, religion, sex, national origin, age, or disability.
+Unlike the EPA, there is no requirement that the claimants job be substantially equal to that of a higher paid person outside the claimant’s protected class, nor do these statutes require the claimant to work in the same establishment as a comparator.